netf/datastax-notes/casopt.md

 ### Managing Cassandra
 * [Adding nodes](https://academy.datastax.com/courses/ds210-operations-and-performance-tuning/managing-cassandra-managing-cassandra-and-adding)

-When you startup a new node there are four settings that must be changed:
+When you startup a new node there are four settings that must be changed in *cassandra.yaml*
 ```
 cluster_name
 rpc_address